Modelling and analysis of the 8 filters from the "master key filters hypothesis" for depthwise-separable deep networks

 \subsection{Reducing the bias in the estimates of the spatial variance of the Gaussian-smoothing-like receptive fields by DC-compensation}

-As previously remarked, for Filters~7 and~8, the estimates of the spatial extents of the filters will be significantly biased, because of the lack of a determination of the DC-level of these filters to correspond to a background level of about zero.
+As previously remarked, for Filters~7 and~8, the estimates of the spatial extents of the filters obtained from direct application of the variance-based spatial spread measures will be significantly biased, because of the lack of a determination of the DC-level of these filters to correspond to a background level of about zero.
 Instead, as we saw from the experimental results in Table~\ref{tab-monom-resp-key-filters}, the response of these filters to the constant function $\theta_{00} = 1$ is very close to zero, as opposed to being close to one, as it should be for a continuous Gaussian filter or a discrete approximation thereof.

 To address this issue, we will in the following DC-correct Filters~7 and~8 according to

 by determining the values of the DC-correction-constants $\hat{C}_7$ and $\hat{C}_8$ so as to minimize the determinant of the variance-based spatial spread measure $V(|h(\cdot, \cdot)|)$ according to